 A key question for many in money management is getting the best returns from their money.
-Whether it is investing for retirement or as a side income, a growing percentage of the working class are opting to invest.
-This is where robo advisors fit in.
-They were first introduced over a decade ago but recent shifts in the European and finally the Asian market have seen their use skyrocket.
+Whether it is investing for retirement or as a side income, a growing percentage of the working class is opting to invest.
+This is where Robo-advisors fit in.
+They have first introduced over a decade ago but recent shifts in the European and finally the Asian market have seen their use skyrocket.

 Currently, the Asian market is growing by 5.6 percent according to the International Monetary Report.
 This invention is a low-cost alternative to a human investment advisor.
-Besides the reduced cost, the decline chance of human error and 24/7 accessibility are proving to be significant attraction factors for investors across India and the globe.
-Formulated using preset algorithms, robo advisors are just one example of artificial intelligence being used to address the complexities of financial decisions faced by individuals every day.
+Besides the reduced cost, the declined chance of human error and 24/7 accessibility are proving to be significant attraction factors for investors across India and the globe.
+Formulated using preset algorithms, Robo-advisors are just one example of artificial intelligence being used to address the complexities of financial decisions faced by individuals every day.

 Making Biometrics A Norm